Azure-Samples/rag-data-openai-python-promptflow/README.md

     - Cognitive Services OpenAI Contributor
     - Cognitive Services Contributor
-    - (optionally if you need quota view) Cognitive Services Usages Reader
+    - (optionally if you need AOAI quota view) Cognitive Services Usages Reader

 Follow instructions on https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/role-based-access-control to add role assignment in your Azure OpenAI resource.
+Note that Cognitive Services Usages Reader needs to be set at the subscription level.

 Next, run the following script designed to streamline index creation.
 It builds the search index locally, and publishes it to your AI Studio project in the cloud.